 MAKE THE MEATLOAF

-In a bigger bowl add your beef, onion, carrots, peppers, zucchini, cheese, garlic, and spices.
-Add your milk mixture and mix well.
+- In a bigger bowl add your beef, onion, carrots, peppers, garlic, and spices.
+Add the zucchini and cheese, if you are using them.
+Add your oats and milk mixture and mix well.
 Place in a cast iron skillet or another oven proof skillet in a loaf shape.
 Its easy to mold it.

 MAKE THE GRAVY